JHU-PL-Lab/www-fpse/lecture/coroutines.md

 ## Coroutines for Asynchronous Concurrent Programming

 Concurrency is needed for two main reasons
- 1. You want to run things in parallel for speed gain (multi-core, cluster, etc)
+ 1. You want to run things in **parallel** for speed gain (multi-core, cluster, etc)
- 2. You are waiting for a result from an I/O action
+ 2. You are **waiting** for a result from an I/O action
      - Disk read/write, network request, remote API call, etc
      - (Sometimes also awaiting for internal actions such as time-outs)

 In OCaml
-  * Concurrency for speed gain is a work in progress: **multi-core OCaml**
+  * Concurrency for speed gain is a work in progress: **OCaml 5** (in beta now)
-    - Should be released in a year or so
-    - We plan on covering parts of the beta
+    - We will cover a bit of OCaml 5 tomorrow
   * Concurrency to support asynchronous waiting: The `Lwt` and `Async` libraries

  * Local concurrency for speed is usually done via *threads*
    - fork off another computation with its own runtime stack etc but share the heap
  * But, threads are notoriously difficult to debug due to number of interleavings
+   - Can't test all of the exponentially many ways parallel computations can interleave
-   - 100's of patches have been added to help (channels, monitors, locks, ownership types, etc etc etc) but still hard
+   - 100's of patches have been added to limit resource contention (channels, monitors, locks, ownership types, etc etc etc) but still hard
  * So, often better to use a simpler system focused on waiting for I/O if that is all you really need
- * Key difference is no preemption - routine runs un-interrupted until it *chooses* to "yield"/"pause".
+ * Key difference is **no preemption** - routine runs un-interrupted until it *chooses* to "yield"/"pause".
  * Means that computations are still *deterministic*, much easier to debug!
- * Such an approach is known as *coroutines*
+ * Such an approach is called *coroutines* due to that term being used in some early PLs.

 ### Coroutines in different languages

 Coroutines are found in most modern PLs
  * Python has the built-in [asyncio library](https://docs.python.org/3/library/asyncio-task.html)
  * JavaScript has built-in `async/await` syntax
  * All other commonly-used languages have some third-party library

 In OCaml there are currently two competing libraries
  * `Async` - a Jane Street library, very compatible with `Core` but not widely used so fewer other libraries use it.
  * `Lwt` - the standard library for coroutines in OCaml.
  * We will cover `Lwt` primarily since you will likely have the most success with it on your projects.
  * They are more or less the same in principle

 ### Principles of Coroutines

-* The key use of coroutines is for I/O operations which may block
+* The key use of coroutines is in the presence of I/O operations which may block
-* *and*, they are not required to be run in a dependent sequence.
+* *and*, there are multiple I/O operations which are not required to be run in a fixed sequence.
   - For example if you need to read one file and write a tranform to another file and that is it, there is no concurrency, no need for coroutines.
   - But if there are some independent actions or events they are very useful, it will allow the actions to proceed concurrently in the OS layer.

-#### Motivating the Need
+#### Motivating the Need: Photomontage App

-* Suppose you want to read a bunch of images from different places on the Internet.
+* Suppose you want to read a bunch of images from different URLs on the Internet and make a collage of them
-* You can process them in the order they show up, no need to wait for all the images to come in
+* You would like to process them in the order they show up, no need to wait for all the images to come in
-* Also (**key**), if one load is slow don't block all the subsequent loads
+* Also if one load is slow don't block all the subsequent loads
-  - kick them all off at the start, then process as they come in.
+  - Kick them all off at the start, then process as they come in
+  - Some loads could be from dead URLs so will need to time out on those
-* There could also be some sequencing requirements as well
+* There are some sequencing requirements as well
+  - Process each image as it comes in (e.g. make 100x100)
-  - e.g. once all images are in and processed or timed out, a collage is created.
+  - Once all images are in and processed or timed out, a collage is created.
-  - (note that implicit in the "timed out" is a timer which can abort some loads as well)

 #### Idea of the implementation

 Q: How do we allow these loads to happen concurrently without fork/threads/parallelism?
-A: Split such I/O actions in two:
+A: Use coroutines to split I/O actions in two:
-  1. Issue image request and `pause`
+  1. Issue each image request
-  2. Package up the processing code (the *continuation*) which will run when the load completes as a function
+  2. Package up the processing code (the *continuation*) as a function which will run when each load completes
-  3. Run the function when the load is done.
+  3. The coroutine system will run the continuation function when the load is done.

 It might seem awkward to package up the continuation as a function but we already did that!